praveek/launch.en/help/extension-reference/core-extension/overview.md

 #### Action sequencing

-When the "Action & Condition Sequencing" option from property settings is enabled you can influence when the next action is executed to a moment of your choice.
+When the **[!UICONTROL Action & Condition Sequencing]** option from property settings is enabled, you can choose when the next action is executed.

-You can return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) when you want to create a JavaScript custom code that is not executed globally.
-The next action in the rule will be executed only when the returned promise is resolved.
-If the promise is rejected, the next actions from the rule will not be executed.
+You can return a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) when you want to create a JavaScript custom code that is not executed globally.
+The next action in the rule executes only when the returned promise is resolved.
+If the promise is rejected, the next actions from the rule is not executed.

 **Example:**